AlexandraPast/Visual_Analytics/Assignment3_Transfer_learning/README.md

 - **Report:** class_report(.txt) (Report name)

 ## HOW to correctly run the script ##
-1. Set your working directory to be the folder containing all the subfolders (in, out, src) using `cd "path"` command.
+1. Set your working directory to be the folder containing all the subfolders (in, out, src) using the `cd "path"` command.
-2. Open the console and type: `bash setup.sh` (This should install the necessary packadges, if not, open the file and proceed to run the code manually.)
+2. Open the console and type: `bash setup.sh` (This should install the necessary packages, if not, open the file and proceed to run the code manually.)
-2. Type `python` and follow with the path to `Transfer_learning_1.2.py` which should be `src/Transfer_learning_1.2.py` if you set your working directory correctly.
+2. Type `python` and follow it with the path to `Transfer_learning_1.2.py` which should be `src/Transfer_learning_1.2.py` if you set your working directory correctly.
 3. Following the path to the `.py` script should be your parameters if you wish to specify any.
 They have to be specified by the argument name and value.
-These are optional so it is possible to run the code without speicying any, specifying some or all of them.
+These are optional so it is possible to run the code without specifying any, specifying some or all of them.
 4. Example:
    - `cd user/file/file/Assignment3_Transfer_learning`
    - `bash setup.sh`